Full report

 Short-term recommendations

-In addition to the above long-term recommendations the RJTF has developed to address the six ongoing areas of work identified and presented by RJTF Co-Chairs Shannon Monroe and Sheehan Grant to the Cabinet on December 3rd, 2020, the RJTF requests immediate support for both the following “best practices” that we have developed and suggestions for improvement we have received through the course of our work to date:
+In addition to the above long-term recommendations the RJTF has developed to address the six ongoing areas of work identified and presented by the RJTF co-chairs to the Cabinet on December 3rd, 2020, the RJTF requests immediate support for both the following “best practices” that we have developed and suggestions for improvement we have received through the course of our work to date:

 1. Create a library-wide “space” (for example, Library-run website) for sharing announcements about past and upcoming webinars, conferences, workshops, educational events, activism, etc. related to issues of racial justice; as well as the creation of a permanent fund to support staff participation and attendance at these events.
 Events and activities which have been sourced, created, and attended by RJTF members thus far include: